Defining A Fogbow – The Rainbow’s Less Glamorous Cousin

 Although the name “fogbow” is the most commonly known and widely used name for this phenomenon, a few other terms are also synonymous with this occurrence:

-- Circle Of Ulloa (Named after General Antonio de Ulloa, who first draw attention to the phenomenon in the 18th century.)
+2. Circle of Ulloa – (Named after General Antonio de Ulloa, who first drew attention to the phenomenon in the 18th century.)

 A fogbow is a relatively rare sight compared to rainbows and does not occur that often.
-What makes them even harder to spot, is the fact that they can appear almost indistinguishable from the surrounding fog with only a hint of contrast that makes visible.
+What makes them even harder to spot is the fact that they can appear almost indistinguishable from the surrounding fog, with only a hint of contrast that makes them visible.

 The semicircular ring visible above the horizon is only part of a full circle, which can be viewed in its totality if the observer is situated at an elevated position like a mountaintop.

-Fogbows are almost as big as rainbows, but the ring (or bow) is much broader in size due to the amount of diffusion and light scattering by the small size of the droplets present in fog.
+Fogbows are almost as large as rainbows, but the ring (or bow) is much broader due to the amount of diffusion and light scattering caused by the small size of the droplets present in fog.

 The following section will detail the process through which a fogbow occurs.